DepFCD/DepFCD/README.md

 ### Entity Ownership  and Intrusive Operation Identification

-- `dep_facade.exe` - a dependency facade analysis tool to detect entities' ownership and intrusive operation in dependencies  graph and in this tool we encapsulate the tool `RefactoringMiner`
+- `dep_facade.exe` - a dependency facade analysis tool to detect entities' ownership and intrusive operation in dependency  graph.
+In this tool we integrated the tool `RefactoringMiner`
   - `ref_tool\lib\RefactoringMiner-2.2.0.jar` - the refactoring infomation detection tool, there are some `jar` required for the tool in the `ref_tool\lib` directory
   - `ref_tool\bin\RefactoringMiner` - a script that executes the tool `Refactoring Miner-2.2.0.jar` to generate refactoring information
 - input: source code path, source dependencies graph json file path